jguerra7/file-transfer/README.md

 ![Logo](logo.png)
 # file-transfer
-using python socket to send or convert files.
+Using python socket to send or convert files.

 ## Requirements:
 ```